You may remember learning about social exchange theory in Psych 101.

 When employees reach the breaking point, there’s no turning back.
 This is why, according to eHow, organizations should do everything within their power to create and nurture a friendly, inclusive environment.

 That includes a stronger focus on helping teams bond, get along, and socialize so they can develop trust in each other and learn to ask for help or share feedback without hesitating.
 The stronger the relationships between your employees and their coworkers, the better the atmosphere in the office will be.

 4. Employees realize they are picking up way too much slack for their coworkers

 Even if your workers get along with their colleagues fabulously, there comes a point during the social exchange process where slackers start really getting on the nerves of those who consistently produce.

 Nobody wants to work incredibly hard on a daily basis only to watch their coworkers do nothing — without getting punished for their lack of action.

 Rather than letting lazy employees pollute the atmosphere in your office, survey your employees on a regular basis so that they’re able to let you know what’s wrong before it becomes an enormous problem.

-5. Managers have rock-star employees who are the best at what they do.
-Thing is, they have a hard time following rules
+5. Managers have rock-star employees who are the best at what they do, but employees are actually have a hard time following rules

 From management’s perspective, hardworking employees who consistently overdeliver and can be relied on to get the job done are obviously desirable.
 But even the best employees in the world can’t get away with everything.